How to Create a HACCP Plan: Step-by-Step Guide for Food Manufacturers

 Let’s walk through them step by step:

-3. Establish Critical Limits: Each CCP must have a measurable limit, such as temperature, pH, or time, that separates safe from unsafe.
-These critical limits are based on HACCP food standards and provide clear benchmarks for food safety.
+Principle 3: Establish Critical Limits.
+Each CCP needs a measurable limit: temperature, time, pH, or other parameter that separates safe from unsafe.
+These limits must be based on scientific evidence or regulatory standards, and provide clear benchmarks for food safety.

-6. Verify the System: Verification confirms that your HACCP system is working as intended.
-This might include reviewing records, calibrating equipment, or running internal audits - all essential for building a HACCP plan that meets regulatory expectations.
+Principle 6: Verify the System.
+Verification confirms that your HACCP system works as intended.
+This includes reviewing monitoring records, calibrating equipment, and running internal audits.

 Building a HACCP Plan: Step-by-Step Process